amaximus/garbage-collection-card/README.md

 displayed text will be taken from the sensor's verbose_format.

-When garbage collection is today or tomorrow, clicking on the card you can acknowledge that the garbage was prepared or collected and the card will become hidden.
+When garbage collection is today or tomorrow, clicking on the card you can acknowledge that the garbage was prepared or collected and the card will be hidden until the day after due day or if hide_before is used, until X days before next due day.

 Please add the card to the resources in configuration.yaml: